 The mission of Method Schools is to provide breakthrough tools and educational approaches that deliver maximum results and accountability to K-12 families.
-Method Schools provides innovative tools and educational practices to maximize personalization and empower students to become problem solvers, effective communicators, critical thinkers, and creative innovators.
-Method Schools believes students should be active participants and decision-makers in their educational process and fosters a culture of expectation throughout all levels of the organization.
+Method Schools provides innovative tools and educational practices to maximize personalization and empower students to become problem solvers, effective communicators, critical thinkers and creative innovators.
+Method Schools believes students should be active participants and decision makers in their educational process and fosters a culture of expectation throughout all levels of the organization.

 Further focus areas include: